-Rabbi Yochanan ben Zakkai, the great first-century scholar and leader, was deeply troubled — his son was seriously ill.
-When the child’s condition became life-threatening, the rabbi turned to one of his students, Chanina ben Dosa, known for his piety and ability to perform miracles.
-“Chanina, please pray for my son so that he may live!”
+The first-century sage Rabbi Yochanan ben Zakkai was deeply troubled.
+His son was seriously ill.
+When the child’s condition became life-threatening, the rabbi turned to one of his students, known for his piety and ability to perform miracles: Chanina ben Dosa.

-What is the difference between the king’s servant and his minister?
-Why was Chanina ben Dosa’s prayer more efficacious than the prayer of an eminent scholar like Rabbi Yochanan ben Zakkai?
+And why was Chanina ben Dosa’s prayer more efficacious than the prayer of an eminent scholar like Rabbi Yochanan ben Zakkai?

-In general, there are two paths to serve God.
-The first path is through the mind: to utilize one’s intellectual faculties to grasp and follow the ways of God.
+In general, we have two paths to serve God.
+The first path is to use our intellectual faculties to contemplate and follow the ways of God.

 (Adapted from preface to Olat Re’iyah vol. I p.
 27; Ein Eyah vol. I p.
 166)